Web Analytics

 Lemon curd is simple citrus spread made with lemons and a few basic ingredients you already have at home.
 Be sure to use organic lemons and freshly squeezed lemon juice to achieve true lemon flavour.

-This version of lemon curd is made with EGGS, GRANULATED SUGAR, CORNSTARCHLEMON JUICE, LEMON ZEST and BUTTER.
+This version of lemon curd is made with eggs, granulated sugar, cornstarch, lemon juice, lemon zest and butter.
 Not all recipes include cornstarch, but we love to use it to make the curd quickly.

 5 easy steps for making the lemon curd:

-4. Return everything back to the saucepan and cook whisking until it start to thickens.
+3. Combining these two: Gradually pour the lemon juice into the egg mixture and whisk to combine.
+Return everything back to the saucepan and cook whisking constantly until it start to thickens.

-5. Add butter and whisk until you get a thick smooth curd.
-Strain the curd through fine sieve and that's it.
+5. Straining the curd: Strain the curd through fine sieve and that's it.
 Your curd is ready for using.

 Storing tips